minorsolis/jsLang/README.md

 ## What's next?

-To change it so it don't depend on JQuery..
+Create a new version that don't have to depend on JQuery..

-## Tags
+## Tags (keywords)

-javascript translate, jQuery translate, translaste with javascript, traducir con javascript.
+* javascript translate
+* jQuery translate
+* translaste with javascript
+* traducir con javascript